Giving back to help others move forward

 “I stay involved because it helps move our profession forward,” said Greenlee.
 “A small donation or giving your time to mentor a student are ways to help and collaborate with the future of our profession.”

-Greenlee began physical therapy school in 1988 at the UT Health Science Center San Antonio.
+Greenlee began physical therapy school in 1988 at the University of Texas Health Science Center at San Antonio, now known as UT Health San Antonio.
 She was drawn to the profession after volunteering at physical therapy clinics.
 “Physical therapy seemed like a great fit for me,” she said.
 “You are able to help patients improve their quality of life, which I think is really rewarding.”

-Now, Greenlee is the clinic director at Momentum Physical Therapy & Sports Rehab, located near the UT Health Science Center campus.
-“I enjoy hosting students from the Health Science Center at our clinic,” she said.
+Now, Greenlee is the clinic director at Momentum Physical Therapy & Sports Rehab, located near the UT Health San Antonio campus.
+“I enjoy hosting physical therapy students at our clinic,” she said.
 “Students and new graduates can teach us just as much as we can teach them as experienced clinicians.”